Claire Hannum

 11. Take Collagen

 If your gut lining is damaged, you might still be experiencing GERD symptoms.
 Taking a collagen supplement daily can help heal this damage (29).
 Research has found that collagen can help protect the intestinal lining from breaking down, and may have an anti-inflammatory effect on the gut (30, 31).
-Collagen peptides are an easy, natural way to heal your gut lining.
+NativePath Collagen Peptides are an easy, natural way to heal your gut lining.
 Just mix a scoop or two into your coffee, tea, soup, or even baking recipe daily!

 The Bottom Line